 - Tenerife and the rest of the Canary Islands have a different time zone to the rest of Spain, as they use GMT.
 If you listen to Spanish radio on holiday it will give the time out as ‘its half past three in the afternoon, one hour less in the Canaries’.

 - Many of Tenerife’s beaches are not natural, but man-made due to the islands volcanic nature.
 You will find the natural ones have characteristic back sand.

-- There are two international airports, Reina Sofia airport in the south of the island that’s close to the popular resorts of Playa de Las Americas and Los Cristianos.
-Los Rodeos airport north of the island is near the tourist resort of Puerto de la Cruz.
+- The popular holiday destination Playa de Las Americas can be reached by both of the international airports: Reina Sofia in the south of the Island and Los Cristianos.
+Los Rodeos airport north of the island is near the tourist resort of Puerto de La Cruz.